madhurima-nath/topicModeling/README.md

 - Section [End-to-end implementation](#end) showcases an example of a sample arcitecture of deploying such a large-scale solution to production.

-- Section [Data architecture](#dataarch) - discusses the necessary infrastructure
-  for an enterprise-wide product and how multiple teams collaborate together on such solutions.
+  This also shows how multiple teams collaborate together for an enterprise-wide to build such solutions.

 ## <a name = "algo"> </a> Topic modeling algorithms